yegor256/online/README.md

 gem install online
 ```

-Then, you can use `online?` global function:
+Then, you can use the `online?` global function:

 ```ruby
 require 'online'